 Your staff cannot confirm that the patient did actually have an appointment at your practice or what they were seen for.
 They can only thank the patient for providing a review and to ask them to call the practice to resolve any issues the patient had with your practice – that’s pretty much all you can do in your responses to patients’ reviews.

-Designate this person to also respond to SMS and calls from patients on that number
+- Designate this person to also respond to SMS and calls

 We’ve found that even though you sent an SMS with a review request, patients tend to use that same phone number to call and SMS your practice..
 It’s human nature..
 Prepare for it and deal with it.